Published in English

 ITS Rio contributed with two case studies in the book Multistakeholder as Governance Groups, coordinated by Network of Centres (NoC) and Berkman Klein Center, at Harvard University.
 The first case study analyses Brazil’s Internet Bill of Rights while the second case study addresses the work developed by the Spam Working Group from Brazil’s Internet Steering Committee (CGI.br) to combat the problem in Brazil.

-The report is the result of a globally-coordinated academic research effort among NoC participants and consists of twelve geographically and topically diverse case studies of governance structures, and a synthesis paper that summarizes key findings across these cases.
-The research examines multistakeholder governance groups with the goal of informing the future evolution of the Internet governance ecosystem.
-Building upon the NETmundial Principles and Roadmap, it contributes to current policy debates at the international level, including the Internet Governance Forum, the NETmundial Initiative, and the World Economic Forum.
+The report is the result of a global research effort coordinated by the members of NoC and consists of twelve case studies about a range of governance structures around the globe, besides a summary that synthesizes the main points in each case.
+The research examines multistakeholder governance groups with the goal of informing the developments in Internet Governance ecosystems.
+Based on the principles of NETmundial, the document contributes to political debates at an international level, including the Forum on Internet Governance (IGF), NETmundial initiative and Social Economic Forum.

 One of the most innovative Laws in the world in the area of regulation of the Internet explained Learn More

 An overview of the process behind the creation of Brazil's Internet Bill of Rights Learn More